MikhailKoblik/PowerBI/README.md

 through, data aggregation, and trend analysis.

 **Key Insights**
--Identified top-performing genres globally as action and sports, and the North American market as the largest single market with almost 50% of sales.
+*Identified top-performing genres globally as action and sports, and the North American market as the largest single market with almost 50% of sales.
-2)Games published after 2008 show a strong downward trend in global sales.
+*Games published after 2008 show a strong downward trend in global sales.
 3)PS3, PS2 and X360 are the three platforms that account for the most sales globally, in the European Market and in other countries.
 In North